Agriculture in California: Pear

-Cultivation is heavily pesticide-dependent.
+Pear cultivation is heavily pesticide-dependent.
 In the 1970s that put growers on the "pesticide treadmill" increasing control costs, resistance, and resurgence of previously controlled adversaries.
 In response the orchards, the UC system, and Sacramento have put together IPM plans which have increased control and decreased applications.
 Fire Blight is a major concern as it is throughout the continent.
 Fire Blight is so severe that it largely determines what areas may be commercially successful in pear and which may not, restricted to geographies inhospitable to epidemics.
 Even so, antibacterials are necessary.
 Experts believe that major efficacy loss or a regulatory ban would effectively end Bartlett cultivation here, 55% of the country's pears.

 UCR provides integrated pest management best practices through UCANR.
 Pear Psylla is one of the most serious of these pests, both due to its speed of insecticide resistance evolution and because it vectors the pear decline phytoplasma.
 The Asian pears P. serotina and P. ussuriensis have been widely used as rootstocks but are not being used in new plantings because their severe vulnerability to the decline phytoplasma.
 The California Pear Sawfly (Pristiphora abbreviata, not to be confused with the Pear Slug Caliroa cerasi) is a minor pest here and usually easily controlled.
 UC IPM recommends Entrust and Success (two Spinosad formulations).

 Integrated pest management (IPM) has a long history of successful use in this crop.

 Persimmon

-California produces 10000 ST of Fuyu persimmons a year.
-Most persimmons produced in California are seedless.
+California produces about 10000 ST of Fuyu persimmons per year, the majority of which are seedless.
 California and Florida account for most commercial persimmon production in the United States.
-Most persimmon orchards in the US are small scale (70% less than 1 acre and 90% less than 5 acre).
+Most persimmon orchards in the US are small scale, with 70% of them being under 1 acre and 90% under 5 acre).